VAST-AI-Research/tripo-python-sdk/docs/API.md

 - `model_seed`: Seed for 3D model generation randomization.
 - `texture_seed`: Seed for texture generation randomization.
 - `texture_quality`: Quality of the texture, "standard" or "detailed".
-- `style`: Style to apply to the model.
+- `style`: Style to apply to the model from ModelStyle enum.
+Used for initial model generation.
 - `auto_size`: Whether to automatically determine the model size.
 - `quad`: Whether to generate a quad (4-sided) model.